Sacagawea: Hidatsa oral tradition

+Shoshone tradition

 In 1925, Dr. Charles Eastman, a Dakota Sioux physician, was hired by the Bureau of Indian Affairs to locate Sacagawea's remains.
 Eastman visited various Native American tribes to interview elders who might have known or heard of Sacagawea.
 He learned of a Shoshone woman at the Wind River Reservation with the Comanche name Porivo ('chief woman').
 Some of those he interviewed said that she spoke of a long journey wherein she had helped white men, and that she had a silver Jefferson peace medal of the type carried by the Lewis and Clark Expedition.
 He found a Comanche woman named Tacutine who said that Porivo was her grandmother.
 According to Tacutine, Porivo had married into a Comanche tribe and had a number of children, including Tacutine's father, Ticannaf.
 Porivo left the tribe after her husband, Jerk-Meat, was killed.

 According to these narratives, Porivo lived for some time at Fort Bridger in Wyoming with her sons Bazil and Baptiste, who each knew several languages, including English and French.
 Eventually, she returned to the Lemhi Shoshone at the Wind River Reservation, where she was recorded as "Bazil's mother."
 This woman, Porivo, is believed to have died on April 9, 1884.
+She was present for the negotiations for the 1868 treaty that created the Wind River Reservation and later helped her people transition to reservation life.

 Eastman concluded that Porivo was Sacagawea.
-In 1963, a monument to "Sacajawea of the Shoshonis" was erected at Fort Washakie on the Wind River reservation near Lander, Wyoming, on the basis of this claim.
+In 1963, a monument to "Sacajawea of the Shoshonis" was erected at Fort Washakie on the Wind River Reservation near Lander, Wyoming, on the basis of this claim.

-The belief that Sacagawea lived to old age and died in Wyoming was widely disseminated in the United States through Sacajawea (1933), a biography written by historian Grace Raymond Hebard, a University of Wyoming professor, based on her 30 years of research.
+The belief that Sacagawea lived to old age and died in Wyoming was widely disseminated in the United States through Sacajawea (1933), a biography written by Grace Raymond Hebard, based on her 30 years of research.

 Mickelson recounts the findings of Thomas H. Johnson, who argues in his Also Called Sacajawea: Chief Woman's Stolen Identity (2007) that Hebard identified the wrong woman when she relied upon oral history that an old woman who died and is buried on the Wyoming Wind River Reservation was Sacajawea.
 Critics have also questioned Hebard's work because she portrayed Sacajawea in a manner described as "undeniably long on romance and short on hard evidence, suffering from a sentimentalization of Indian culture."

 Name

-A long-running controversy has related to the correct spelling, pronunciation, and etymology of the Shoshone woman's name.
-Linguists working on Hidatsa since the 1870s have always considered the name's Hidatsa etymology essentially indisputable.
 The name is a compound of two common Hidatsa nouns: cagáàga ([tsakáàka], 'bird') and míà ([míà], 'woman').
 The compound is written as Cagáàgawia ('Bird Woman') in modern Hidatsa orthography, and pronounced [tsakáàkawia] (/m/ is pronounced [w] between vowels in Hidatsa).
 The double /aa/ in the name indicates a long vowel, while the diacritics suggest a falling pitch pattern.